nyxlib/nyx-node/docs/md/protocol.md

 This page describes the **Nyx protocol**, a thin and backward-compatible overlay on the **INDI protocol**.
 INDI was originally designed to control astronomical hardware but is quite generic.
 Nyx preserves the INDI property/state model and message semantics while modernizing transport and serialization.
-By default, Nyx exchanges **JSON** over an **MQTT broker**, with a 1:1 mapping to INDI’s XML messages.
+By default, Nyx exchanges **JSON** messages over an **MQTT broker**, with a 1:1 mapping to INDI’s XML messages.
 It can also speak the original INDI XML directly over **TCP** for strict compatibility.

 In addition, Nyx introduces an **additional low-latency streaming system**, based on **Redis**, to deliver data to multiple clients.